ntropika-labs/potion-protocol/README.md

   A default API key is generated when you sign up and is available in the Dashboard.
 - Setup [Ganache volume](#using-ganache-databases)

-- Run `sudo ./bin/prepare-seeds` to automatically copy all database seeds to your `GANACHE_VOLUME` folder using the [prepare-seeds](./bin/prepare-seeds) script
+- Run `./bin/setup-database-seed` to automatically copy all database seeds to your `GANACHE_VOLUME` folder using the [setup-database-seed](./bin/setup-database-seed) script

 - Run `./bin/create-local-env` to bootstrap your development environment